fedetask/my-works/gplvm/README.md

 # Gaussian Process Latent Variable Model
-*Carles Balsells Rdoas, Oleguer Canal, Nuria Marzo, Federico Taschin*
+*Carles Balsells Rodas, Oleguer Canal, Nuria Marzo, Federico Taschin*

 This work further develops on the Lawrence et al. papers [1] and [2].
 We first replicate the algorithm and evaluate it on the same datasets as the original author.
 In addition, we apply it to new data and provide a more extensive assessment of its performance against similar methods such as PCA and Kernel PCA.